contember/docs/docs/reference/engine/actions/invocation.md

 ## Batching

-To optimize efficiency, multiple events targeting the same webhook can be batched together.
-By default, a batch consists of up to 20 events, but this value can be adjusted by configuring the `batchSize` property in the webhook definition.
-Batching allows the worker to process multiple events in a single invocation, reducing the overhead of individual HTTP requests.
+To optimize efficiency, events targeting the same webhook can be batched together, allowing for processing multiple events in a single invocation.
+By default, each batch contains a single event, and the event payload is wrapped in an array.
+However, you can adjust the `batchSize` property in the webhook configuration to specify the maximum number of events per batch.

+It's important to note that when processing a batch, all events within the batch are considered either successful or failed based on the HTTP response code.
+Currently, partial success for individual events within a batch is not supported.
+If any event in the batch fails, the entire batch is considered failed.

 ## Fetching events